havrylovv/iSegProbe/README.md

 ```

 ## Acknowledgements
-This repository is based on [SimpleClick](https://github.com/uncbiag/SimpleClick) and [RITM](https://github.com/SamsungLabs/ritm_interactive_segmentation), with most of the featurizer code adapted from [FeatUp](https://github.com/mhamilton723/FeatUp).
+This repository is based on [SimpleClick](https://github.com/uncbiag/SimpleClick) and [RITM](https://github.com/SamsungLabs/ritm_interactive_segmentation), with most of the featurizers code adapted from [FeatUp](https://github.com/mhamilton723/FeatUp).
 We thank the authors of these open-source projects for their valuable contributions.